The return of volatility

 Despite some of the sizeable market swings experienced in 2018 thus far, policymakers have shown little sign of shying away from monetary tightening.

 Vimal Gor, Head of Income & Fixed Interest

 Emerging markets (EM) have been another area of significant volatility and political disruption, with specific pockets more at-risk than others.
 During the years of low yields, many market participants were tempted into developing economies in their search for higher returns.
 Now as global stimulus is being withdrawn these positions are being unwound, causing rapid capital outflows and dramatic downturns in their currency and bond markets.
 Turkey has been a prime case study this year with the Turkish Lira having plunged 42% to the end of August.
 It is just one example among a growing list of suffering EMs that includes South Africa, Brazil and Argentina.

-Their experience is just one symptom of the global liquidity drain and has in turn revealed a number of paint points across markets.
+Their experience is just one symptom of the global liquidity drain and has in turn revealed a number of pain points across markets.
 If we consider that the ’taper tantrum’ headache of 2013 was driven by the mere slowing of asset purchases, then their reversal should be a very long and painful hangover.
 With less liquidity and the implicit support under overvalued asset prices being removed, we are likely to see much more extreme reactions going forward.
 This represents both a risk and an opportunity for investors.
 It is a risk for investors that are reliant on areas like high yield credit and certain emerging market debt.
 At the same time, it is an opportunity for investors that are positioned to benefit from the underperformance of those asset classes and have a long volatility bias.
 In turn, we believe an allocation to a defensive and active fixed interest manager remains a critical part of an investor’s portfolio.